rroels/Sharp_LS018B7DH02_Arduino/README.md

 It is built on top of the Adafruit GFX library, so it supports the usual Adafruit GFX functionality, such as rendering of lines, circles, squares, text, etc.

-It should be compatible with any Arduino board with SPI capabilities.
+It should be compatible with any Arduino board with enough RAM (> 10kb) and SPI capabilities.
 Development and testing of this library was done with an Arduino Due and a XIAO nrf52840.

 <img src="images/example_running.jpeg" width="500">

-## LS018B7DH02
+## Sharp LS018B7DH02 Details

 <img src="images/lcd_image.jpg" width="500">